See crime rates for the safest cities.

-When it comes to safety, daily concern seems to be the California state of mind.
-From those we surveyed, 56% of Californians feel a high daily level of concern for their safety.
-Californians were second in the nation for highest concern over COVID-19, third in the nation for concern over gun violence, and fifth for concern over violent crime.
+When it comes to safety, daily concern continues to be the California state of mind, based on our latest State of Safety survey.
+From those we surveyed, 58% of Californians feel a high daily level of concern for their safety.
+Although that's down from 64% the previous year, it's the fifth-highest level of concern nationwide.

 In this report